Creating a Smarter Activity Log

 What Was Challenging

 • Translating manual habits into digital behavior.
-Some parts of the paper workflow didn’t map 1:1, requiring iterations and careful communication.

 What I Would Do Next

-• Extend version history for manager oversight
+• Extend version history and management for manager oversight

 • Introduce templates for recurring activities